kunukn/react-slide-toggle/README.md

 React version of jQuery.slideToggle.
 JavaScript animation where height is set on every requestAnimationFrame.
+The toggle direction can be reversed during the animation.

 ## demo